Skip to main content Skip to footer

 Solar installations that occupy land space on a parcel must get development approval.

-Rooftop and wall-mounted solar panel installations don't need development approval.
+Rooftop and wall-mounted solar panel installations do not need development approval.

 Fill out a Development Permit Application, then submit it to planninganddesign@lethbridge.ca.
-If development approval is required for your project, you must get a development permit before applying for any other permits.
-If you're unsure, contact Planning & Design for more information.
+If development approval is required for your project, you must get a Development Permit before applying for any other permits.
+If you are unsure, contact Planning & Design for more information.

 • Drawings that show where the solar modules will be located on the structure